 Like before, select the player Prefab located in the

-Characters/Player__ folder, and browse the Hierarchy until you find the sub-object called PlayerModel.
+/Prefabs/Charactersfolder, and browse its Hierarchy until you find the child GameObject called Workman.

 You can see how the method

 Animator.SetTrigger(string)has been marked as a Network Command.
-Once this is done, it is possible to invoke it over the network.
+With this done, it is now possible to invoke it over the network using code.